interkosmos/fortran-pthread/README.md

-# f03pthread
+# fortran-pthread
-Proof of concept of an interface to POSIX Threads (`pthreads`) for modern Fortran (2003, 2008, 2018).
+Proof of concept of an interface to POSIX Threads for Fortran 2003.

 ## Build
-Use BSD make to build the interface:
+Use the provided `Makefile` to build the interfaces:

 ```
-$ make pthread
+$ make
 ```

-Or run your favourite Fortran compiler directly:
+Or, run your favourite Fortran compiler directly:

 ```
-$ flang -c pthread.f90
+$ gfortran -c src/pthread.f90
 ```

 ## Examples
-Please check the directory `examples` for some demos:
+Please check directory `examples` for demos:

 * **simple** runs a routine inside a `pthread`.
 * **multi** runs a routine inside several `pthreads`.

 Compile the examples with:

 ```
 $ make <name>
 ```